-Information Pane

-Sprint List Select a Sprint from the list.
+Information Pane Sprint List Select a Sprint from the list.
 Remaining Days Shows how many days remaining in the Sprint.

-Shows how many hours of actual hours work left compared with planned.
-Remaining Hours planned.
+Remaining Hours Shows how many hours of actual hours work left compared with planned.
 Accepted Provides the percentage of the number of accepted stories that are accepted.

-Operating Capacity Point-based metric comparing how many points are being completed compared to
+Operating Capacity Point-based metric comparing how many points are being completed compared to planned.
 Edit Sprint Click to Edit Sprint.

-Click to view the Code Review Summary window which provides metrics on code Code Review reviews in the Sprint.
-For more information, see Code Review.

-Click to view the Sprint Activity window which provides a date-based listing of all changes to your Stories.

-In addition to each Story supporting Discussions, each Sprint supports Discussions.
-Click the Discussion icon to open the Sprint Discussions box.

-For more information, see Discussions.
+Code Review Click to view the Code Review Summary window which provides metrics on code reviews in the Sprint.
+For more information, see Code Review .
+Sprint Activity Click to view the Sprint Activity window which provides a date-based listing of all changes to your Stories.
+Discussions In addition to each Story supporting Discussions, each Sprint supports Discussions.
+Click the Discussion icon do open the Sprint Discussions box.
+For more information, see Discussions .